sascha432/trailing_edge_dimmer/docs/protocol.md

 ### Modifying the dimmer configuration

-The configuation can be modifed for a specific version without a physical connection to the dimmer.
+The configuration can be modified for a specific version without a physical connection to the dimmer.

     python ./scripts/cfg_tool.py modify --version 2.2 --data '+REM=v840,i2ct=17a2024b0000904002000000b004ff0d0002cdcc8c3f00000500000020001412' -s range_begin=1
     Detected version: 2.2.0